google/fuzzbench/docs/reference/how_it_works.md

 The
 [builder](https://github.com/google/fuzzbench/blob/master/experiment/builder.py)
-does a build for each fuzzer-benchmark pair needed by the experiment and does a coverage build for each benchmark.
+produces a build for each fuzzer-benchmark pair needed by the experiment and does a coverage build for each benchmark.
 The builder uses the [Google Cloud Build](https://cloud.google.com/cloud-build) service for building the docker images needed by the experiment since it is